nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-ToplevelController.md

 This simple demo was created based on this [article](https://sites.duke.edu/memscapstone/using-rosserial-to-setup-a-ros-node-on-a-teensy/) to demonstrate the viability of the design outlined in this sign-off and for the controller network (top and low-level) as a whole, and to make sure ROS was installed correctly.
 This method for uploading code to the Arduino uses PlatformIO, which is general purpose for different micro-controllers like Arduino, ESP, STM, etc..
 It was determined to be the most versatile option instead of using the ArduinoIDE directly.

 ROS has a large amount of community support and will serve as a useful robotics framework.
-If ROS is unable to be implemented, we will need to use traditional Arduino programming style and establish a serial connection using Pyserial between the top-level controller and the low-level controller.
+If ROS is unable to be implemented, we will need to use traditional Arduino programming style and establish a serial connection using PySerial between the top-level controller and the low-level controller.
 This is what ROSSerial is doing but it has already built the framework to create nodes, establish topics, and to publish and subscribe to those topics.

 As an example of this implementation, Nathan wrote a [ROS node](https://github.com/nathan-gardner/CapstoneRepo/blob/main/Software/mega2560/sub_consumption/src/main.cpp) for the consumption subsystem which can control the motor speed remotely from anywhere in the ROS computation graph.
 This uses message passing outlined above, and is what the team plans on using for the serial communication within the controller network.
 The code in the ROS node above establishes communication between the top and low level controller through topics, one named /consumption/motorState (published) and the other named /consumption/cmdMotorState (subscribed). /consumption/cmdMotorState can be updated from the top level or any node in the computation graph, and this while invoke the analogWrite function on the Arduino and publish an updated value to the /consumption/motorState topic, which is also visible within the computation graph.